People with heart disease are at increased risk for suffering heart attacks or

 sudden cardiac death.
 But there is evidence that risk factor modification can help people with coronary artery disease (CAD).
 Taking steps like lowering your blood pressure and cholesterol can improve survival and quality of life if you have heart disease.
 Here are some therapies to help protect your heart.

-The American Heart Association and American College of Cardiology jointly released guidelines on secondary prevention for patients with cardiovascular disease.
+The American Heart Association and American College of Cardiology jointly released guidelines on secondary prevention for people with cardiovascular disease.
 Their recommendations reflect data gleaned from large scale clinical trials that have identified which preventive therapies work best.
 Check to see which advice you are already using correctly, and which you may want to discuss with your doctor.

 There are many options to help you quit smoking.
 Strategies that may work for you include: